Jan Kemp (general): Military career

 He served in the Magato War, against the Basuto chief, in 1895 and helped to suppress the Jameson Raid.

 At the outbreak of the Second Anglo-Boer War he joined the Krugersdorp Commando.
 As a burgher, he participated in many of the early engagements in Natal.

 In November 1899, he was elected assistant field-cornet.
 On 27 February 1900 he distinguished himself at the Battle of Pietershoogte (also known as Spoorwegkop/Railway Hill) despite the Boer forces having to withdraw and the British forces taking the position.

 In June 1900, while serving under General Christian Frederick Beyers in the northern Transvaal he was elected a commandant.

 On 13 December 1900, at the Battle of Nooitgedacht, where he commanded one of the Boer commandos, he was wounded in the arm.

 In February 1901 he was promoted to combat general and instructed to make contact with General Koos de la Rey in the western Transvaal.

 It had been intended that Kemp should invade the Cape Colony.
 This plan was abandoned and he became one of De la Rey's ablest and most daring officers, showing his tactical acumen particularly in the actions at Vlakfontein (29–30 May 1901), Moedwil (30 September 1901) and Battle of Ysterspruit, near Klerksdorp in the Western Transvaal on 25 February 1902.

 His suggestion (September 1901) that a military government should supplant the civil government of the Transvaal republic, was vetoed by De la Rey.
 In the Battle of Tweebos on 7 March 1902, where his horse was shot under him, he played a prominent part in capturing Lord Methuen's column.
 On 11 April 1902, at Roodewal, in one of the last important actions of the war, Kemp launched a recklessly brave attack in De la Rey's absence, on Major-General RG Kekewich's forces, once again using a mounted charge over open terrain, which had become his characteristic mode of attack.

 Representing the Krugersdorp commando at the peace negotiations at Vereeniging, he urged the continuation of the war and was one of the minority of six who voted against the peace terms.

+During World War I, Kemp participated in the Maritz rebellion.
+He was captured on 2 February 1915.
+A South African court found him guilty of treason and sentenced him to 7 years in prison.
+However, he was released after serving only 10 months, on condition of not participating in politics.
+Kemp broke this promise by joining the National Party in 1920.